Dragon1 Standard: Architecture

 Architecture is design science and incorporates design thinking.
 Not two structures and the architecture of the structure are the same.

-So the list or set of concepts that the architect should or must choose is not known before and it is his job and mission to find out.
-And how the concepts can or must be applied in this particular case is also not known beforehand.
+So the list or set of concepts the architect should or must choose is unknown, and it is his job and mission to find out.
+And how the concepts can or must be applied in this particular case is also unknown beforehand.

-Hundreds of years ago it was custom that young beginning architects should travel around countries to see how buildings and structures were created and to find out what was still standing erect after floods, wars, and earthquakes and how that was possible.
+Hundreds of years ago, it was custom that young beginning architects travel around countries to see how buildings and structures were created and find out what was still standing erect after floods, wars, and earthquakes and how that was possible.

-Today architects inspire themselves by visiting other sites and also looking at other fields like nature, marine, and biology.
+Today, architects inspire themselves by visiting other sites and looking at fields like nature, marine, and biology.

-For instance, some architects of major construction organizations always look at where on our planet is a site that is ten years ahead of the site of their clients and they look at how the problems are solved.
-Take for instance Mexico City.
-In that area, a lot of problems are there already and these exact problems will only turn up in big cities in the US, China, or other countries ten years from now.
+For instance, some architects of major construction organizations always look at where on our planet is a site that is ten years ahead of their client's site, and they look at how the problems are solved.
+Take, for instance, Mexico City.
+In that area, many problems are already there, and these exact problems will only turn up in big cities in the US, China, or other countries ten years from now.

 Architects also build escape routes: What if a certain part of the structure can't be built for whatever reasons?
-Will it even then, look finished and be ready for use?
-In Rome, we have, for instance, some structures people think are finished, but the owner/client ran out of money, it was built very smartly so it is not easy to see.
+Will it even then look finished and ready for use?
+In Rome, we have, for instance, some structures people think are finished, but the owner/client ran out of money, it was built very smartly, so it is not easy to see.

 What we can learn from Building Architecture

-The quick introduction to building architecture on this page sets some directions we have to follow if we want to create an enterprise architecture with the same function and outcomes for an enterprise structure as for a building structure.
+The quick introduction to building architecture on this page sets some directions we must follow if we want to create an enterprise architecture with the same function and outcomes for an enterprise structure as a building structure.

-Dragon1, as an open EA method and SaaS collaboration platform for Enterprise Architecture, promotes getting your requirements rights, creating sketches and designs, and visualizing concepts and principles.
+Dragon1, an open EA method and SaaS collaboration platform for Enterprise Architecture promotes getting your requirements rights, creating sketches and designs, and visualizing concepts and principles.
 Working out various scenarios.
-Calculating and budgeting and often, very often, discussing and reviewing the designs with the stakeholders.
+Calculating and budgeting and, often, very often, discussing and reviewing the designs with the stakeholders.

 Architecture practiced in this way never can go wrong.